solo-io/gloo/docs/content/guides/security/rate_limiting/_index.md

 {{< /highlight  >}}

 {{% notice note %}}
-Setting the value `rate_limit_before_auth` to true will cause the rate limiting filter to run before the Ext Auth filter.
+Setting the value `rateLimitBeforeAuth` to true will cause the rate limiting filter to run before the Ext Auth filter.
 This necessarily means the loss of extauth-aware rate limiting features, like providing different rate limits for authenticated vs non-authenticated users.
 {{% /notice %}}